 Who gets a 1099-K?

-Every retailer who accepts online credit card payments from customers will receive a 1099-K if its annual processing activity has met the following guidelines:
+Most retailers who accept online credit card payments from customers will receive a 1099-K if its annual processing activity has met the following guidelines:

 1099-K versus the 1099-MISC